 True diversity recognizes that we will have to become comfortable with people who are going to be different from us.
 That we will need to set places at this bigger table for people we don’t always agree with.
 Because if we only do community with people we agree with, what kind of community is that?
 And if we only do community with people who are just like us, how empty is that?
 How ‘less than’ is that?
 True diversity will require that we engage, dive in, ask questions, and be open.
 To learn something new from someone we might not feel like we have anything in common with.
 It will enrich our perspective and it will broaden our experience.

 So often we understand ‘belonging’ as meaning ‘being the same as’.
 But when you’re building a bigger table that acknowledges and honours true diversity, ‘belonging’ requires each of us to reach out and include – to make space for someone else – and requires each of us to show up and choose to get connected – to take our own place at the table.

 Honest-Agenda Community means that we are honest about the fact that we have an agenda.
 Our agenda as a church is that we want people to know and follow Jesus.
-That’s because we’ve tried it out and tested it in our own lives.
-And from our experience, we think that it’s a really good way to live.
-And since we were all designed to be passionate about the things that we believe in, we know there’s no such thing as being agenda-free.
-But honest-agenda community makes no requirements on anyone else for what they do with this.
+We aren’t doing this because it’s cool or hip or because it’s the way we’ve always done things.
+Many of us have spent years deconstructing a faith that didn’t work, only to see our faith reconstructed around Jesus as we’ve tested it out in our own lives.
+It’s led us to think that following Jesus is a really good way to live.
+We know there’s no such thing as being agenda-free, but honest-agenda community makes no requirements on anyone else for what they do with this.
 In fact, an honest-agenda community assumes that we’ll all show up with agendas.
-But it knows that the only way to build this bigger table is to be honest about that.
+It simply knows that the only way to build this bigger table is to be honest about that.